daryllxd/lifelong-learning/self-improvement/mental-models/farnam-street.md

 - Double loop learning: pushing to the point of failure.
 Look at yourself inward and figure out the problems that you yourself cause.
 "If there is anything unique about the human animal, it is that it has the ability to grow knowledge at an accelerating rate while being chronically incapable of learning from experience."
 - *"If you learn to deal with failure, you can have a worthwhile career.
 You learn to breathe again when you embrace failure as a part of life, not as the determining moment of life."*
 - Are conventional work weeks the most effective way to structure work time?

+# The Disproportional Power of Anecdotes

+- We confuse the "now" with the "what always is", as if the immediate world before our eyes consistently represents the entire universe, leads us to bad conclusions and bad decisions.
+- We don't bother asking questions and verifying validity.
+- Public opinion: when we see a headline saying the state of affairs, we usually don't pause to question the validity of the methodology.
+How many people did they sample, how did they select them.
+- ***Generalization is a widespread human bias, which means a lot of our understanding of the world actually is based on extrapolations made from relatively sample sizes.
+Consequently, our individual behavior is shaped by potentially incomplete or inadequate facts that we use to make the decisions that are meant ot lead us to success.***